girendra003/E-com-Dashboard/README.md

 # This is a Mern based project and it contaions-
 1. Backend - Nodejs, ExpressJs & MongoDB (MERN Stack)
 2. Frontend - ReactJS
-3. This is an E-com Dashboard which have some features like:{/n}
+3. This is an E-com Dashboard which have some features like:<br>
-    for autherization :- login, signup and logout etc. for dashboard :- add product, remove product, updating products and delete product  dynamiccally from list 😇.
+    for autherization :- login, signup and logout etc.<br>
+    for dashboard :- add product, remove product, updating products and delete product  dynamiccally from list 😇.
 # Quick Look
 <img width="1440" alt="Screenshot 2023-09-18 at 12 42 09 AM" src="https://github.com/GiIrendra/Khulja_SimSim/assets/96494472/401b17fe-bb0a-4b24-9aa6-7f2bc66e940f">